 Dare to dream about that day in the future when there will no longer be Chalkboards in our classrooms rather Smart Boards and every child attending school starting at Kindergarten will have a Tablet and Internet access not just in public libraries and at School but also at home.

-Dare to dream and tell us the Policy Makers by what means we should achieve the Millennial Goals of the United Nations by 2015.
+Dare to dream and tell us the Policy Makers by what means we should achieve the Millennial Goals of the United Nations by 2015 and prepare for the sustainable development goals beyond that time.
 Provoke us to help Dr. Toure achieve his vision before he demits office as the first ITU Secretary General of Colour.

 Dare to dream and tell us Policy makers how ICTs can help us all reduce our national Debts.